Emsley1d/Airbnb-HW/README.md

 ## Airbnb-HW

-A homework project for Week01 of General Assembly's Software Engineering Immersive.
+A homework project for Week01 of General Assembly's Software Engineering Immersive course.